Lemon Cake with Cream Cheese and Lime Frosting is an airy, butter-less cake topped with creamy, slightly tart frosting.

 The recipe for this Lemon cake with Cream Cheese Lime Frosting is probably one of the most extensively tested recipes in our blog.
 A couple of weeks back I even shared with my social media followers a couple of pictures of a very nice-looking version no. 3, which unfortunately, I found, was still lacking.
 This is version no. 4, and I am finally happy with it.

-But let’s talk about lime and lemons, a source of confusion between countries that is not likely to solve itself any time soon.
+Lime and lemons, a source of confusion between countries that is not likely to solve itself any time soon, though Ilana tried to unravel it.

 The combination of lime and lemon works very well in this cake.
 The chilled cream cheese frosting is so good that it makes all the difference, it is so good I can barely contain myself from eating it alone.
 The cake has the more kinder taste of lemons, and it was what took me so long to get right.
 I started with the buttery batter of the Dominican cake, which was every bit as good as you would expect, but suffered when refrigerated as the butter got hard.
 I then experimented with butter-less versions, each time improving upon the previous one.
 I finally got one that works well, and since it does not have butter, it stays every bit as fluffy and airy after being chilled.